-Before I get into number crunching, I want to clarify the basics of what the mortgage tax deduction is and when you could claim it.
+Will the mortgage tax deduction advice hold up under closer inspection?
+Before I give you some examples, I want to first clarify the basics on the mortgage tax deduction is and when you could claim it.

 What is a Mortgage Tax Deduction?

-When you get a mortgage, you are often paying insane amounts of interest in that mortgage, particularly in the beginning.
+When you get a mortgage, you are often paying insane amounts of interest in that mortgage.
 Banks front load the mortgage with higher interest amounts in the beginning of the mortgage which taper off over the years.
 They do this so they can get more money out of each mortgage in the event the debtor were to pay off the loan early.

 On the mortgages I’ve held, almost two-thirds of the total payment in the first 5 or more years of the loan were interest payments.
-The other third actually went to paying down the principal (what you actually owe) on the house.
+The other third goes to paying down the principal (what you actually owe) on the house.
 It’s highway robbery (but that’s a different story for a different day).
-Ask your bank for an amortization schedule if you want to see what you’d be paying in interest vs. principal.
+If you ever want to self induce vomiting, look at a mortgage amortization schedule, which will show you how much of your monthly payment is interest vs principal for each month of the loan.

-There is also the difference between a tax credit and a tax deduction.
+You must also understand the difference between a tax credit and a tax deduction.
 A credit is getting the full dollar amount of taxes owed returned to you.
 A deduction is subtraction from your taxable income (what you actually end up being taxed on based on your tax bracket).
 Mortgage interest is tax deductible, not a tax credit.

 The Standard Deduction

-It’s important to note that you can only claim the mortgage tax deduction if you itemize your taxes (in reality, only about 35% of taxpayers do).
-If you’re like the other 65% of the population that claims the standard deduction, you cannot additionally claim the mortgage tax deduction.
-In some cases, you’ll actually be able to pay less in taxes if you opt for the standard deduction.
+It’s absolutely essential to note that you can only claim the mortgage tax deduction if you itemize your taxes.
+In reality, only about 35% of taxpayers did before tax reform, and post-tax reform that number is only 11.4%.
+If you are like the other 89% of the taxpaying population that claims the standard deduction, you cannot also add on the mortgage tax deduction.
+So right there, 89% of the population will not (or is not benefiting) from mortgage tax deductions.

 Running the Numbers on the Mortgage Tax Deduction Benefit